 Galvanic corrosion is the corrosion process occurring when different metals are submerged in an electrolyte.
-Sea water is an electrolyte and submerged engine components must be properly protected.
-Outdrives are equipped with sacrificial anodes to prevent galvanic corrosion problems.
+Sea water is an electrolyte and submerged IPS components must be properly protected.
+The drives are connected to sacrificial anodes, mounted on the transom below the waterline, that prevent galvanic corrosion problems.
 The anodes must be monitored and replaced as necessary.
+For recommendations regarding corrosion protection for the IPS system, please refer to the engine owner's manual.